tdyer/html-angular-controllers/README.md

 ### Using $scope (OPTIONAL)
-The second way uses an implementation of a design pattern named _ViewModel_.
-The ViewModel is shared between a Controller and a View. __In Angular, $scope is the ViewModel.__
+The ViewModel is shared between a Controller and a View. __In this case $scope is the ViewModel.__

 * The ViewModel, ``$scope``, is injected into the Controller.
 * The Controller can add or change a properties in the $scope and make them visible to the View.